swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than "just" some RPC library?

 The answer lies in the language integration and the mental model developers can work with when working with distributed actors.
 Swift already embraces actors for its local concurrency programming, and they will be omni-present and become a familiar and useful tool for developers.
-It is also important to notice that any aync function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise hightlight that a function is likely to hit the network and one may need to consider it's latency more, than if it was just a local call.
+It is also important to notice that any async function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise hightlight that a function is likely to hit the network and one may need to consider it's latency more, than if it was just a local call.
 IDEs and linters can even use this statically available information to write hints such as "hey, you're doing this distributed actor call in a tight loop - are you sure you want to do that?"

 Distributed actors, unlike "raw" RPC frameworks, help developers to think about their distributed applications in terms of a network of collaborating actors, rather than having to think and carefully manage every single serialization call and network connection management between many connected peers - which we envision to be more and more important in the future of device and server programming et al. You may also refer to the [Swift Concurrency Manifesto; Part 4: Improving system architecture](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782#part-4-improving-system-architecture) section on some other ideas on the topic.